 Carriers that fail the safety audit will be provided with a corrective action plan and guidance regarding the information they need to supply to FMCSA.
-Approximately 15% of attempted audits result in a non-audit resolution due to carriers converting to intrastate, no contact, no show or out of business.
+Approximately 12% of attempted audits result in a non-audit resolution due to carriers converting to intrastate, no contact, no show or out of business.

 NHSP continuously faces staffing challenges to conduct safety audits.
-Troop G currently has four certified Troopers conducting audits part time, one which was just certified in October 2017.
-One of the auditors is a Sergeant that oversees the program.
-NH expects to certify two additional Troopers during the performance period of this grant.
+Troop G currently has three certified Troopers conducting audits part time.
+NH expects to certify one additional Trooper during the performance period of this grant.